alecrios/css-style-guide/README.md

 ### One property per line

-Write each property on its own line to improve readability.
+Writing each property on its own line improves readability.

 ``` css
 /* Wrong */